64th Infantry Division of Urmia

+Its dates back to 1921, when it was established by the Imperial Iranian Ground Force and began its activities under the name of the Rezaieh Division.

 It was active during the Imperial Iranian regime during the 1970s, as a brigade.
 During the Iran–Iraq War it was reported at Piranshahr.

 Representatives of the Democratic Party of Iranian Kurdistan (DPIK) in New York told the Immigration and Refugee Board of Canada on 16 October 1996 that the 64th Infantry Division of Urmia (and, the Brigade of Salmas) were involved in human rights violations against Kurdish civilians between 1983 and 1988.